KatinkaBu/KatinkaBu/README.md

 🐌 Currently working on:
 - Strengthening my troubleshooting & Linux skills
 - Building projects that combine music & cloud
-- Preparing for more Cloud / DevOps roles (junior level, remote / hybrid)
+- Preparing for more Cloud / DevOps roles (junior level, remote / hybrid / on site)
+- preparing for Cloud Practitioner Cretificate

 🫀 I care about clear communication, psychological safety in teams, and excellent workflows.